 If you have flower beds or are working on a vegetable garden, a garden fork is an essential tool every amateur or experienced gardener needs.
 One may be forgiven for thinking that a garden fork is just one simple tool, but not all garden forks are the same.
-There are many different types to choose from, but the main two are a border fork and garden fork.
-Here we will focus on the garden fork.

 What Is A Garden Fork?